-When grown in monoculture, a species with roots that mainly occupy the shallow soil layers (shallow-rooting species) will be expected to mainly utilise water and nutrients from shallow soil layers (since they have no or very little roots in deep layers).
-Deeprooting species in monoculture have roots that occupy deeper soil layers and can also access water and nutrients from deeper soil layers.
-However, the thick taproots of these species generally have a low root length density (cm root length per cm3 soil volume) and, thus, tend to have lower resource uptake from shallow soil layers.
-A combination of these two types of species with their complementary strengths in mixture could result in a more complete exploitation of available soil resources than could be achieved by either species grown in monoculture.
+When grown in monoculture, a species with roots that mainly occupy the shallow soil layers (shallow-rooting species) will be expected to mainly utilise water and nutrients from shallow soil layers.
+Deep-rooting species in monoculture have roots that occupy both shallow and deeper soil layers and can also access water and nutrients from deeper soil layers.
+A combination of these two types of species in mixture could result in a more complete exploitation of available soil resources than could be achieved by either species grown in monoculture.
 This complementarity could be enhanced if the belowground niche occupation of a given species would move away from zones of intense resource competition with neighbours when grown in mixture (von Felten et al., 2009; Mommer et al., 2010).
-In such a scenario, deeprooting species can be expected to root even deeper and shallow-rooting species even shallower when grown in mixtures as a result of the shift in vertical soil niche occupation in mixtures compared to monocultures.
-Ultimately, this total increase in utilisation of water and nutrients may lead to higher above-ground biomass production than expected from a combination of monoculture performances.
+In such a scenario, deep-rooting species can be expected to root even deeper and shallow-rooting species even shallower when grown in mixtures compared to monocultures.
+Ultimately, this total increase in utilisation of water and nutrients may

+15 monoculture performances.

-However, the majority of research in grassland systems has focussed on aboveground responses, since the measurement of belowground plant biomass is much more labour intensive.
+However, the majority of research in grassland systems has focussed on above-ground responses, since the measurement of belowground biomass is much more labour intensive.
 Also, it is very hard to distinguish the roots of different species grown in mixtures in the field (see Mommer et al., 2008).
 Even when the roots of different species are identified, the presence and abundance of roots is not necessarily equivalent to root activity (Kulmatiski and Beard, 2013).
-Thus, insight into and
+Thus, insight into and evidence of belowground vertical niche complementarity and niche shifts of individual species in response to drought and interspecifc interactions is very limited.